 L is the length of time that these civilizations will have to transmit radio or other communications signals into space

 What is encouraging about the Drake Equation is that, even when it is adjusted for very conservative values, the number of ETIs that would exist in our galaxy is still significant.
 For example, scientists estimate that there are between 200 and 400 billion stars in our galaxy, with new stars forming all the time.
-In addition, recent work with extrasolar planet (aka. exoplanet) research has revealed that most star systems are likely to host at least one planet.
+Recent work with extrasolar planets (aka. exoplanets) has also revealed that most star systems are likely to host at least one planet.

 These same research efforts have also found many exoplanets that exist within their stars circumsolar habitable zone (aka.
 “Goldilocks Zone”), the region where temperatures are warm enough to support the existence of liquid water on the planet’s surface.